When did Prenups become Enforceable in the UK?17 Jun 2010 | Lisa Pepper

 Ironically the judgement is being delivered at exactly the same time as the government delivers its own judgement on the state of the nation’s finances, presumably whittling away much of the wealth that prenuptial agreements are set to protect.

 Katrina Radmacher, a German Heiress married Nicolas Grantino a successful financier in 1998.
 Three months before the wedding, Katrina asked Nicolas to sign a German prenuptial agreement, which prevented either from making a claim against the other.
 Nicolas did not take independent legal advice and did not see a translated version of the agreement…neither did he have any formal information about Katrina’s wealth at the time.

 When Nicolas went to court for the first time in 2008, the Judge (Florence Baron QC) gave some weight to the agreement and awarded Nicolas £5.5 million, about 10% of Katrina’s wealth.
 This was low for a 9-year marriage where Nicolas was fully involved with the children (and had given up a well-paid job to become a student) but high compared to the Prenuptial agreement.
 The problems with the agreement itself were manifest and outlined earlier in this article and that is why the judge did not bind Nicolas to the letter of the agreement.

-In 2009 Katrina went to the Court of Appeal arguing that the original judge did not give enough weight to the Pre Nuptial Agreement.
-The Court of Appeal agreed and reduced the award to £1 million as a capitalised needs payment to allowed Nicolas to care for the children.
+In 2009 Katrina went to the Court of Appeal arguing that the original judge did not give enough weight to the Pre-Nuptial Agreement.
+The Court of Appeal agreed and reduced the award to £1 million as a capitalised needs payment to allow Nicolas to care for the children.

 The leading judgment states:-